 Why is my tracker inaccurate by a few metres?

-Created by Amar Desai, Modified on Fri, 27 Dec, 2024 at 10:48 AM by Callum Mackeonis
+Created by Amar Desai, Modified on Wed, 21 Jan at 11:54 AM by Peter Pearman

 GPS trackers are prone to a phenomenon that happens as a result of meteorological, atmospherical, and network disturbances.